 We all know that fresh water is a finite resource.
 The systems for preparing that water for irrigation and consumption are extensive, out of date, and sometimes even dangerous to our health.
 By directing rainwater or collecting it, you take some of the burden off those systems and you ensure the quality of the water you use for irrigation or, if desired, consumption.

 The harvesting of rainwater is especially the case for those that are able to, and want to go, completely off-grid and this is a way to have access to water if you cannot access a well.
 As a part of homesteading, and basic preparedness, securing a sustainable water source is a tough challenge.
 Rainwater harvesting is a great strategy to ensure you can catch, store and use that water.
+You can also try salt water, but that’s for another post.

 If you have heard of rainwater harvesting methods you know that there are many ways that this can be achieved.
 There are methods such as terracing, using cisterns, mulch basins and paving with natural materials.
 I have tried all of these and the most beneficial rainwater harvesting methods I have found are specifically to do with downspouts, which are easy and require very little work.
 The best methods for rainwater harvesting that I have seen produce the highest results are three different types of downspout systems such as fixed downspouts from the roof of a house, a downspout from a catchment structure in a garden, downspout and cistern from wide open areas, and of course, using earthworks to control the flow of rainwater for the garden.